The-going/evlproject/content/core/under-the-hood/_index.md

   for monitors and so on.

-- it maintains a reference count on every element instantiated in the system.
-The resources allocated for an element are automatically released when the last file descriptor referring to it is closed.
+- it maintains a reference count on every element instantiated in the system, so as to automatically remove elements when they have no more referrers.
+Typically, closing the last file descriptor referring to the file underlying an element would cause such removal (unless some kernel code is still withholding references to the same element).

 {{% notice info %}}
 Unlike other elements, a thread may exist in absence of any file